Call for Abstract

 Bariatric surgery is performed on the stomach or intestine to relief an individual with extreme obesity loses weight.
 Bariatric surgery is a preference for people who have a body mass index (BMI) above 40.
 It is also an option for people with a BMI between 35 and 40 who have health problems like type II diabetes or heart disease.
 Two basic types of bariatric surgeries are there: restrictive surgeries and malabsorptive surgeries.
 Restrictive surgeries work by physically restricting the size of the stomach and slowing down digestion.
 Malabsorptive surgery is more offensive surgery in addition to reducing the size of the stomach, remove portions of the digestive tract, interfering with absorption of calories.

 - Track 12-4Vertical Banded Gastroplasty

 - Track 12-5Adjustable Gastric Band

 - Track 12-6Sleeve Gastrectomy

 - Track 12-8Gastric Plication

 Urology surgery is the incorporation of surgical actions for the pelvis-the colon, gynecological organs, urogenital and mostly for the treatment of obstacles, dysfunction, malignancies, and inflammatory ailments.
 Urology has usually been on the cutting edge of surgical technology in the field of medicine, including minimally invasive robotic and laparoscopic surgery, laser-assisted surgeries, and a host of other scope-guided procedures by Urologists.
-They have training in open and minimally invasive surgical practices, employing real-time ultrasound guidance, fiber-optic endoscopic equipment, and various lasers in the treatment of multiple benign and malignant conditions.
+They have practice in open and minimally invasive surgical practices, employing real-time ultrasound guidance, fiber-optic endoscopic tools and several lasers in the treatment of multiple benign and malignant conditions.